enadol/fbjsonrobot/README.md

 This example uses 1-bundesliga-i.txt as origin file but can be adapted to use the raw github Link https://raw.githubusercontent.com/openfootball/de-deutschland/master/2016-17/1-bundesliga-i.txt to it

-The currently generated file is intented to be used in spanish with UTF-8
+The currently generated file (in this example, bundesliga.json) is intented to be used in spanish with UTF-8

 TODO: